bitrix24/b24restdocs/api-reference/catalog/product-property/catalog-product-property-list.md

 {% note alert "TO-DO _not exported to prod_" %}

-- the mandatory parameters are not specified
+- required parameter specifications are missing
-- there is no response in case of an error
+- no response in case of an error
 - no examples in other languages

 {% endnote %}